Physical and Occupational Therapy for Parkinson’s Disease: Improving Mobility and Functionality

 Key Takeaways

-• Physiotherapy and occupational therapy play a vital role in managing symptoms of Parkinson’s disease and enhancing the quality of life.
+• Physiotherapy and occupational play a vital role in managing symptoms of Parkinson’s disease and enhancing the quality of life.

 • Tailored treatment plans are necessary to cater to the unique needs and goals of each person with Parkinson’s.

-• Combining physiotherapy and occupational therapy can improve mobility and function, address different aspects of everyday life, and result in positive changes in areas such as balance, exercise motivation, and overall quality of life.
+• Combining physiotherapy and occupational therapy can improve mobility and function, address different aspects of everyday life, and result in positive changes in areas such as balance, motivation, and overall quality of life.

 • It is crucial to have collaboration among healthcare professionals, patients, families, and caregivers to create personalised interventions and develop individualised treatment plans.